-Please allow two full working days before collecting your repeat prescription.
+Please allow at least two full working days before collecting your repeat prescription from your nominated pharmacy.
 For example requests made after 6pm, weekends or a public holiday, are actioned by the staff on the next working day, i.e ordered Saturday, next working day Monday, your prescription will be ready by Wednesday.

 Please do not phone to confirm if your prescription is ready.
 All repeat medication requests made, are available for collection after two full working days.
-Non-repeat medication (Special) requests are not automatically issued, when you attend to uplift your repeat medication you will be notified if your request has been authorised, if your request has been declined you may require to see your Doctor to further discuss your request.
-Please do not request Special Request items if using a S.A.E (self addressed envelope) method, as your request may be declined by your Doctor.
+Non-repeat medication (acute) requests are not automatically issued, you will be notified if your request has been declined.
+This may require you to make an appointment to see your Doctor to further discuss your request.

 When you are discharged from hospital you should normally receive five days supply of medication.